NEUBIAS/training-resources/_includes/batch_qc_and_exploration/batch_explore_segmented_images_and_object_measurements_fiji_mobie.md

 - The MoBIE UI and BigDataViewer will open allowing you to conveniently browse all data
 - Browsing suggestions:
    - Sort the nuclei table by `AreaShape_Area` and browse to the largest and smallest nuclei, as those are likely representing segmentation errors
+   - BDV: Ctrl+Click on a particularly large nucleus and observe that the corresponding table row is moved to the top of the table
-   - In the table, use "Color by Column", select a measurement and color it using the blue-white-red LUT
+   - Table menu: Color > Color by Column, select the `AreaShape_Area` measurement and color it `blue-white-red`
+   - Table menu: Annotate (this requires some practice...)